sebschlicht/bachelor-thesis/cluster-setup.md

 ||| Does not seems to work. ||
 | JVM | conf/neo4j-wrapper.conf | wrapper.java.additional=-server | Start JVM in server mode. |
 | | | wrapper.java.additional=-XX:+UseConcMarkSweepGC | Enable concurrent garbage collector. |

+#### Master
+#### Slave

+### Startup
+Using the package maneger Neo4j installs its service `neo4j-service` starting automatically at system startup.
+This behaviour can also be applied after a different installation method and switched on/off.
+Using the service mechanism the server can be started, stopped and restarted.